aekpalakorn/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 ---

 I am a senior research scientist at Living Analytics Research Centre (LARC), Singapore Management University.
+Currently, I am leading the centre's research in the [Smart Consumption and Healthy Lifestyle](https://larc.smu.edu.sg/research/application-domains) application domain where we are developing personalized healthy eating and behavioral change technology for just-in-time behavioral change interventions.

-My current projects involve the development of: (1) personalized healthy eating and behavioral change technology for just-in-time interventions; and (2) a large-scale food knowledge crowdsourcing platform.
-My research interests include applications of data mining and machine learning techniques in computational social science, crowdsourcing, digital health, and personal informatics.
+My research interests include the applications of data mining, natural language processing, and machine learning techniques in digital health and well-being domains, especially food consumption and health, personal informatics and quantified self, crowdsourcing, and computational social science in general.

 I was born and grew up in Thailand.
 Most of the time, people call me by my nickname __Aek__ (as in _egg_ :speaker: [Google Translate](https://translate.google.com/#view=home&op=translate&sl=th&tl=en&text=%E0%B9%80%E0%B8%AD%E0%B8%81)).
 My first name and last name are pronounced as follows: